Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 finance, and must realise the economic difficulties they would land themselves in

 by forsaking the ‘umbrella’ of the Bank of England…and the Pound Sterling.
 This mirrors the downturn in the fortunes of Welsh Labour, who likewise have presided over a decline in fortunes for a number of years.
+Their fortunes at the 2026 Holyrood election should be quite revealing, with Scotland still hopeflessly split on the independence question.

 What of the Future ?